-Talkative Workman Causes Trouble.
+Talkative Workman Causes Trouble

-Watt's improved engine, patented in 1769, was used entirely for pumping, as Newcomen's had been.
+Watt's improved engine, patented in 1769, was used entirely for pumping as Newcomen's had been.
 In 1781 Watt took out another patent for an engine in which the reciprocating motion of the piston was converted into rotary motion, so that ordinary machinery could be driven.
-Watt had intended to obtain this rotary motion by means of the now familiar crank and flywheel, but he found himself prevented from doing so because a Birmingham button-maker named James Pickard had succeeded in obtaining a patent for this device a few months previously.
+Watt had intended to obtain this rotary motion by means of the now familiar crank and flywheel, but he found himself prevented from doing so because a Birmingham buttonmaker named James Pickard has succeeded in obtaining a patent for this device a few months previously.
 Pickard apparently got the idea from one of Watt's workmen, who had been talking too freely and bragging about the great things that the rotary engine was going to accomplish.

-Watt was very angry when

-he found what had happened, and for a while he was puzzled to overcome the difficulty thus created.
+Watt was very angry when he found what had happened, and for a while he was puzzled to overcome the difficulty thus created.
 He determined not to be beaten, however, and after trying various schemes he decided to use a device invented by his best workman, William Murdock.
-This device was called the "sun-and-planet" motion, and was utilised on Watt's rotary engines until Pickard's patent expired, after which the simpler and more efficient crank and flywheel were substituted.
+This device was called the "sun-and-planet" motion, and was utilised on Watt's rotary engines until mechanism may easily be reproduced with Meccano (see detail No. 279 in the later editions of the Standard Mechanisms Manual).

+Pickard's patent expired, after which the simpler and more efficient crank and flywheel were substituted.
 "Sun-and-planet"